About

 ABOUT THE INSTRUCTOR

-All Yoga on the Beach programs are currently led by Amy Hubbell, a certified yoga teacher since 2010.
-Inspired by a love of water and the expansive beaches of Leelanau County, she co-founded Yoga on the Beach with a few like-minded friends that same summer, and has taught lakeside classes in northern Michigan ever since.
+Yoga on the Beach classes are led by Amy Hubbell, a Michigan native and certified yoga teacher, with occasional support from other local yoga instructors.
+Inspired by a love of water and the expansive beaches of Leelanau County, she started the Yoga on the Beach program in the summer of 2010 and has offered lakeside classes in northern Michigan ever since.

 Amy also leads year-round yoga hikes at Sleeping Bear Dunes National Lakeshore and other local trails, combining her passion for yoga and fitness with her love of nature.
-She offers year-round private, studio and online classes and is a certified sound healing practitioner.
+She also offers private, studio and online classes; yoga and wellness retreats; and is a certified sound healing practitioner.

 A former non-profit fundraiser, Amy believes in giving back and has held many classes benefiting various conservation, public health and social justice organizations.
-She most often partners with Friends of Sleeping Bear Dunes, for whom she has helped raise thousands of dollars toward stewardship of the national park, and Leelanau Clean Water, for whom she is also an Education & Outreach volunteer.
+She most often partners with Friends of Sleeping Bear Dunes, for whom she has helped raise thousands of dollars for national park programs.

 By encouraging her students to connect with nature and the present moment through the practice of yoga, Amy seeks to empower others to tap into their own true nature and capacity for healing, and to live up to their full potential.